mjwhite8119/FRCTraining/Tools/ide.md

 - You'll then be prompted to enter a directory location on your local machine in which to store the project.
 - Finally, open the project in VSCode.

+Edit file connectWiFi.h to add your WiFi SSID and password.

+Open a terminal and type the command:

+ `run -vv -e esp32dev -t uploadfs`

+This is required to load the HTML and CSS files into the ESP32 SPIFFS file system.

 <h3><span style="float:left">
 <a href="trainingRobot">Previous</a></span>
 <span style="float:right">